Resilient-Labs/playbook/server.md

 4. Set the name of your droplet.
 DO NOT use spaces or non-alphanumeric characters.
 5. Click CREATE and wait for DigitalOcean to fire it up.

-- Optional: Add an SSH key in between steps 3 and 4.
+- Optional: Add an SSH key between steps 3 and 4.
 See [here](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets) on how to create one and get into the server.